 Knowing the key implementor’s departure was

 certain steps in the process.
-This exercise led the Company to believe that automating the installation process end-to-end might not be feasible or even possible.
+This exercise led the client to believe that automating the installation process end-to-end might not be feasible or even possible.
 At Sketch, we took this as “Challenge Accepted!”

 The engagement kicked off with several days spent shadowing the individual implementing the manual steps.
 This allowed for us to build full documentation of the process.
 Once it was understood how the installation worked, Sketch developers were able to pinpoint steps that could be eliminated as well as to create discrete automations that significantly reduced the number of required system reboots.

-At the end of the ninety-day engagement, a manual, error-prone, 100-step, multi-day process was reduced to a single button push that no longer required an individual to oversee (or run) a manual process.
-Working in an iterative fashion with tight feedback loops the Sketch team was able to show progress – even at two weeks into the engagement.
+By the end of the brief engagement, a manual, error-prone, 100-step, multi-day process was reduced to a single button push.
+It no longer requires an individual to oversee (or run) a manual process.

 The client shared that Sketch’s collaborative approach, fresh insights and curiosity helped them to see other ways of getting things done and felt their group improved as a direct result of our working together.